-The Project Manager III is responsible for leading multiple concurrent projects to completion and follows project management methodology to initiate, plan, execute, control and close out projects.
+Purpose of the Project Mananager III Position: The Project Manager is responsible for leading multiple concurrent projects to completion and follows project management methodology to initiate, plan, execute, control and close out projects.
 Project responsibilities include reviewing project requirement, design documents, business validation and post-launch support.
 Plan, coordinate, implement, and finalize projects according to the specifications and deadlines while keeping the project within budget.
 Manage projects from the planning stage through implementation, testing, reporting and project closure.

 Knowledge, Skills and Abilities:

-Experience to include project management, developing project budgets and schedules is required; experience in the telecommunications industry is preferred.
-Logistical and procurement experience is highly desirable.
-A combination of relevant exempt experience and/or education sufficient to perform the duties may substitute for the degree on a year for year basis.
+Bachelor’s Degree in business, or related field is required or a combination of relevant additional exempt experience and/or education sufficient to perform the duties may substitute for the degree on a year for year basis.

 Physical Requirements: Primarily sedentary office work with some travel to company locations where indoor and outdoor work may be required.
 Physical effort may include stooping, kneeling, touching, feeling, reaching, standing, walking, pushing, pulling, lifting, fingering, grasping, talking, hearing, using hand tools and repetitive motions.
 Clarity of vision to see near, mid-range, and color.
 Ability to lift and carry up to 20 lbs.